Accelerating Transformer Pre-training with 2:4 Sparsity: Experiments

 \paragraph{Feed-forward Network Layers}~For a single FFN layer, we fix $n=2048$ and change $d$.
 Results in \cref{acceleration-ffn} show that a FFN layer can be accelerated up to 1.7x faster than its corresponding dense layer.

 \paragraph{Transformer Block} We measure the acceleration ratio of a transformer block when $n=512,1024,2048$.
 Results in \cref{acceleration-ffn} show that in most cases, a transformer block can be accelerated to 1.3x faster via 2:4 sparsity.
+To illustrate this, a detailed profile result is given in \cref{sec:profile}.

 \paragraph{End-to-end Acceleration} Finally, we test the practical speedups of training GPT-2 models.
 Results in \cref{whole-network} show that our training method conducts up to 1.2x faster than the dense training on a single RTX3090.